TOTAL BONUSES:

 For instance, if you were to engage in a spot of UK horse racing betting, and pocketed grand national winnings of £10,000, they are all yours.
 You can transfer them to your bank, and that’s the end of that.
 The same is true if you win big on lotteries, UK political betting, poker, bingo or any form of gambling game.
 You can engage in betting tax-free in the UK.

 In theory, the tax you would typically pay is already paid when you bet.
 It is the responsibility of the sportsbook, casino or gambling entity to pay that tax on their revenue.
 There is nothing you need to do.
-If bookies choose not to pay their fair share of tax to HMRC, that isn’t your problem.
+If that new betting companies UK choose not to pay their fair share of tax to HMRC, that isn’t your problem.

-It is worth noting that if you’re an e-sports player and you land winnings, then it is a different story.
+It is worth noting that if you’re a player of e-sports betting UK and you land winnings, then it is a different story.
 If you play in e-sports tournaments and win less than £12,500 per tax year (overall), you do not need to pay tax.
 If you earn more than £12,500, you must pay tax.
 This is a flat 20% tax rate.
 Winnings between £50,001 and £150,000 are taxed at 40%.
 However, if you make money by betting on somebody else playing e-sports, your winnings are tax-free.

 A variety of tax-free gambling options are available